Kreusada/kreusada/README.md

 I'd say my expertise in python is working with types, classes, and numerical data.
 Something that I wanted to work on was working more with asyncio to create and manage tasks, and to understand how they work.
 I'm interested in working with bitwise operators, and bytearrays, memoryviews.
 I also LOVE esoteric python :P

+As for other languages, I'm fairly confident in batch, and I am currently learning Scala/Kojo!

 Aside from development, my interests are football (⚽), running, and socializing.
 I play as a right-winger, and I have broke various records in my area for 100/200m sprints. 😏

-I'm also working on multilinguism as I'm hoping to travel more in the future.
-English and Spanish are my strong points, with a little tint of French.
-Oui oui!

 ![Kreusada's GitHub stats](https://github-readme-stats.vercel.app/api?username=kreusada&show_icons=true&theme=radical)